noxatom/noxatom/README.md

 - 👋 Hi, I’m @noxatom
 - 👀 I’m interested in learning and Data Science
-- 🌱 I’m currently learning python
+- 🌱 I’m always learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning projects
-- 📫 How to reach me ...

 <!---
 noxatom/noxatom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.